dolthub/go-mysql-server/README.md

 ### Memory joins

 - `EXPERIMENTAL_IN_MEMORY_JOIN`: if this environment variable is set it will perform all joins in memory.
+Default is off.
 - `inmemory_joins`: if this session variable is set it will perform all joins in memory.
+Default is off.
+This has precedence over `EXPERIMENTAL_IN_MEMORY_JOIN`.

 ### Maximum inner join memory

-- `MAX_MEMORY_INNER_JOIN`: this environment variable controls in bytes the maximum number of memory that can be consumed by go-mysql-server before switching to multipass mode in inner joins.
+- `MAX_MEMORY_INNER_JOIN`: this environment variable controls in megabytes the maximum number of memory that can be consumed by go-mysql-server before switching to multipass mode in inner joins.
+Default is the 20% of all available physical memory.
-- `max_memory_joins`: this session variable controls in bytes the maximum number of memory that can be consumed by go-mysql-server before switching to multipass mode in inner joins.
+- `max_memory_joins`: this session variable controls in megabytes the maximum number of memory that can be consumed by go-mysql-server before switching to multipass mode in inner joins.
+Default is the 20% of all available physical memory.
+This has precedence over `MAX_MEMORY_INNER_JOIN`.

 ### Debug

 - `DEBUG_ANALYZER`: if this environment variable is set, the analyzer will print debug messages.
+Default is off.

 ### Index creation threads

 - `PILOSA_INDEX_THREADS`: this environment variable sets the number of threads used in index creation.
+Default is the number of cores available in the machine.
 - `pilosa_index_threads`: this session variable sets the number of threads used in index creation.
+Default is the number of cores available in the machine.
+This has precedence over `PILOSA_INDEX_THREADS`.

 ## Example